-One of the core features of views is the ability to filter records according to particular criteria (rows, in grid views).
-When a record is filtered, it is not deleted—it's just hidden from the particular view you're using to look at your table.
-Try adding filters when:
+One of the core features of views is the ability to filter out records from a view according to conditions you set.
+When a record is filtered out based on a condition, it is not deleted—it's just hidden from the particular view you're using to look at your table.

 - You only need to focus on records that meet certain conditions (e.g., the records that have been assigned to me AND have not been marked as completed).

 - You need to prevent people from seeing certain records in a view share link.

 One great example of how to use conditions is to archive old projects that are no longer relevant.
 For this guide, we will be using the "Product catalog" template; please feel free to create a copy of the base if you'd like to follow along!

 You can create a condition to filter out records within the view you are currently viewing.

 A condition reads much like a sentence; the example above can be read as: "Show me the records where the DRI is Jordan Peretz."

 - A field - Any field in your table.